wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in the current cycle.
 In this case, the tag is updated with the requested address by calling `replace()`, and the line object with the new address is returned.
-If eviction is infeasible, due to pending retries on the old address or due to the tag being locked, `handleEviction()` returns `false`.
+If eviction is infeasible, due to some ongoing actions on the old address, `handleEviction()` returns `false`.
 In this case, an eviction entry is inserted into the MSHR by calling `insertEviction()`, and the function returns `NULL`.
 Note that the eviction entry is inserted on the old address, with the entry object carrying both the old and the